ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

         }
      ~~~

-  4. Updates `server_id.modified` to be equal to the current time.
+  4. Appends the current time to the vector of datetime values in
+     `server_id.modified`.

 ### GLOBAL_CONFIG_RETRIEVAL {#interface-cfg-retrieval}